-This year, an additional comparison was performed between the total purchased power amount from Entergy's Generation and Fuels Accounting and the total purchased power amount in the Intra-System Billing (ISB), as well as with data extracted from the Pine Bluff SOC.
-While these checks were not central to the GHG Assertion, they revealed useful information on various systems and their linkages, and served as an additional exploratory check.
+An additional comparison was performed between the total purchased power amount from Entergy's Generation and Fuels Accounting and the total purchased power amount in the Intra-System Billing (ISB).
+While this check was not central to the GHG Assertion, it revealed useful information on various systems and their linkages, and served as an additional exploratory check.